itjraymond/livre_de_fp/README.md

 # Un Livre de Functional Programming

+Waring: This may not result in anything at all as my motivation is spread to so many things.

 Note: main branch will not expose the chapters ;-)

+All the concepts will not be particular to any programming language.
+In fact, I should use several programming languages to show the concept.
+Programming language such as Java, Kotlin, Groovy, Scala, F#, Haskell and Erlang.

 - Title: work in progress